-CPM, like its name suggests, allows internet marketers to obtain a quantitative figure of how much it costs for 1,000 advertisements on a single webpage.
+CPM, like its name suggests, allows internet marketers to obtain a quantitative figure of how much it costs for 1000 impressions.
 To date, CPM is the most common technique used by marketers to assess the price of a web ad.

-Similar to CPM, CPC and CPA also exist and serve as other ways of pricing ads on a webpage.
+Similar to CPM, CPC and CPA also exist and serve as other ways of pricing ads.
 CPC or PPC, both meaning cost per click, requires the promoter of a specific ad to pay each time the ad receives a click.

 If the CPM of your ad campaign is too high to be worth the investment, or if you just aren’t seeing results, PPC might be a better option.

 With pay per click advertising, or PPC, you only pay for ads when people actually click on them.
 That way, if someone sees your ad and isn’t interested, you haven’t lost anything.
 If you use search engines, you’ve most likely seen PPC ads before.
 In Google, for example, they can appear both at the top of the results and in a sidebar next to the results:

 In this screenshot, every single result shown is actually a PPC ad.
 This means that if you were to click on any of them, the site owner would have to pay Google.